What the Bible Says About Bartholomew the Apostle

 “The names of the twelve apostles are these: first, Simon, who is called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas and Matthew the tax collector; James the son of Alphaeus, and Thaddaeus; Simon the Zealot, and Judas Iscariot, who betrayed him” (ESV).

 The name Bartholomew gives us hints about his lineage.
-Bartholomew is Aramaic, meaning “son of Tolmai” or “son of Talmai” (in Aramaic, bar means “son”).1
+It was an Aramaic name that meant “son of Tolmai” or “son of Talmai” (in Aramaic, bar means “son”).1

-Scholars believe that Bartholomew is the same character as Nathanael (mentioned in John 1:45).
-Here’s what Bible commentators say about it:
+Scholars believe that Bartholomew is the same person as Nathanael (mentioned in John 1:45).
+One commentary explains it like this:

 “Nathanael was probably his own personal name.
 The Synoptic Gospels [Matthew, Mark, and Luke] make no mention of Nathanael, and the Gospel of John says nothing of Bartholomew.
 John mentions Nathanael, together with others of the Twelve, in a setting where it seems that none but disciples of the inner circle of Twelve were present (see ch.
 21:2).
 Thus there is no valid reason for doubting that the two names Bartholomew and Nathanael refer to the same person.”2

-In this case, Bartholomew was likely his family name, and Nathanael, his first name.
-And this makes sense, since it wasn’t uncommon for Jews in the first century to have two names.
+In this case, Bartholomew was likely his family name, and Nathanael would have been his first name.
+It was common for Jews in the first century to have two names.

 According to John 21:2, he came from Cana of Galilee.
 And it’s there that his friend Philip found him and invited him to meet Jesus (John 1:43-45).